-The following goals for areas designated "Residential" on Schedules "A-1" and "A-2" of this Plan are to:
+The following goals for areas designated "Residential" on Schedules "A-1", and "A-2" of this Plan are to:

-a) provide areas in which residential development may occur in a controlled and progressive manner and to recognize existing residential development and areas presently designated for residential development;
+- a) provide areas in which residential development may occur in a controlled and progressive manner and to recognize existing residential development and areas presently designated for residential development; - b) ensure that new development occurs in a manner in keeping with the capacity of the services available and the financial capability of the Town; - encourage infilling of the existing development pattern within vacant and underutilized areas in a manner that is compatible with the surrounding neighbourhood land use character and built form; - d) encourage the development of a greater variety of housing types and densities within appropriate locations that help increase housing attainability, which provides infrastructure and community services and amenities to support such uses;

-- b) ensure that new development occurs in a manner in keeping with the capacity of the services available and the financial capability of the Town; - c) encourage infilling of the existing development pattern within vacant and underutilized areas in a manner that is compatible with the surrounding neighbourhood character and built form; - d) encourage the development of a greater variety of housing types and densities within appropriate locations which provides infrastructure and community services and amenities to support such uses; - e) direct neighbourhood commercial, institutional and other non-residential development to appropriate locations in a manner that is compatible with the surrounding neighbourhood character; - f) encourage the provision of an adequate supply of draft approved and/or registered lots and blocks on new plans of subdivision and/or registered lots which have been created in accordance with Section 7 of this Plan; - g) encourage new plans of subdivision to provide a full range of housing densities to facilitate movement toward the County target of 20% affordable housing in all new development; - h) provide opportunity to increase the housing supply through residential intensification, in accordance with the policies of Section 2.11 of this Plan; - i) development standards for residential intensification, infilling, conversions and redevelopment shall be implemented through the zoning by-law and guidelines within the Town's Development Standards Manual; - j) encourage an adequate supply of new building lots to meet the anticipated demand for additional housing units over the planning period. - k) provide opportunity to increase the supply of affordable housing, in accordance with the policies of Section 2.13 of this Plan.
+- e) direct neighbourhood commercial, institutional and other non-residential development to appropriate locations in a manner that is compatible with the surrounding neighbourhood character; - f) encourage the provision of an adequate supply of draft approved and/or registered lots and blocks on new plans of subdivision and/or registered lots which have been created in accordance with Section 7 of this Plan; - g) encourage new plans of subdivision to provide a full range of housing densities to facilitate movement toward the County target of 20% affordable housing in all new development; - h) provide opportunity to increase the housing supply (including attainable and affordable housing) through residential intensification, in accordance with the policies of Section 2.11 of this Plan; - i) development standards for residential intensification, infilling, conversions and redevelopment shall be implemented through the zoning by-law and guidelines within the Town's Development Standards Manual; - j) encourage an adequate supply of new building lots to meet the anticipated demand for additional housing units over the planning period. - k) provide opportunity to increase the supply of affordable and attainable housing, in accordance with the policies of Sections 2.12 and 2.12.1 of this Plan.

-The following policies shall apply to those lands designated "Residential" on Schedule "A-1" and "A-2" of this Plan:
+The following policies shall apply to those lands designated "Residential" on Schedules "A-1", and "A-2" of this Plan: